Want to borrow $2,000 or less? Check your

 Need money in a hurry?
-You may be tempted to take out a small
+You may want to take out a payday loan

 - Negotiate with your utility provider: If

 you're having trouble paying an electricity, gas or water bill,